hughjonesd/santoku/cran-comments.md

 * OK on travis
 * OK on appveyor
 * OK on win-builder release
+* win-builder devel was down
+* OK on rhub release on Ubuntu 16.04
-* rhub was down, the idle hippies
+* other rhub was down